 Not necessarily.
 In fact.
 Not likely.
 The courts in these kinds of cases have broad powers of amendment.
 Unless the name is almost completely wrong, more than likely it will be amended.

-There's no license plate on my ticket.
+There's no licence plate on my ticket.
 Can I get the charge thrown out?

 No. Again, the court has broad powers of amendment.
-The license plate does not go to the heart of the charge and so it probably won't help you much.
+The licence plate does not go to the heart of the charge and so it probably won't help you much.

 I called around for some fee quotes.
 Why are the fees typically a lot more than the fine?
 Why not just pay the fine?